dagger/dagger/docs/current/guides/421437-work-with-host-filesystem.md

 ## Mount a host directory in a container

 A common operation when working with containers is to mount a host directory to a path in the container and then perform operations on it.
-This can be done using the `Container.WithMountedDirectory()` method, which accepts the mount point in the container and the `Directory` to be mounted as arguments.
+This can be done using the `Container.WithDirectory()` method, which accepts the mount point in the container and the `Directory` to be mounted as arguments.

 The following example shows how to mount a host directory in a container at the `/host` container path and then execute a command in the container referencing the mounted directory: